Th3MaKer/ArchsetupforGaming/README.md

 # ArchsetupforGaming
-arch users that wants gaming
+arch users that wants gaming on they own pc
+## how do we do it?